 We assessed fruit quality indirectly by assuming that the Ca concentration in the fruit mesocarp was correlated with fruit quality.
 Hofman et al. (2002) established correlations between the Ca concentration in the fruit mesocarp and days to eating ripe, mesocarp discoloration and the severity of anthracnose (Colletotrichum gloeosporioides).
 Since the drying treatments did not significantly affect Ca concentration in the fruit (Table 2) we conclude that drying part of the root system reduced yield but was unlikely to have affected fruit quality.
-Hofman et al. (2002) attributed the associations between Ca concentration and fruit quality to variations in the rootstocks (seedling Guatemalan, unknown origin) of the trees or the root stock-scion interaction.
-Willingham et al. (2001) found that rootstocks of known origin influenced anthracnose development in the fruit of Hass trees, but there was no significant effect on the concentration of Ca in the fruit flesh.
+Hofman et al. (2002) attributed the associations between Ca concentration and fruit quality to variations in the root stocks (seedling Guatemalan, unknown origin) of the trees or the root stocks of known origin influenced anthracnose development in the fruit of Hass trees, but there was no significant effect on the concentration of Ca in the fruit flesh.
 So, it is possible in our experiment that the association between Ca concentration in the fruit and fruit quality established by Hofman et al. (2002) may not apply.
 This needs further investigation.